BurningCodePieces/Bazy-Danych-Projekt/README.md

 ﻿# Batabases Student Project

 It is a simple project implementing online shop.
-Any needed informations about the project are put in Documentation.pdf.
+Any needed informations about the project are put in file Dokumentacja Bazy Danych 1.pdf.
+Note: this file is written in polish, since it was one of the requirements.

 In order to run the project locally, you need to clone/download the repo, install all dependencies listed in requirements.txt and run the program with command